Nasilli/europe-top5-league-analysis-half-season-2526/README.md

   Ligue 1 underperforms xG despite strong shot quality, while the Bundesliga overperforms (with results partly influenced by elite-team dominance).

 - **Creative efficiency:**
-  The Bundesliga converts progressive passing into shot creation more efficiently at league level, while elite Premier League teams rely less on sustained progression and more on alternative chance-generation mechanisms.
+  The Bundesliga converts progressive passing into shot creation more efficiently at league level, while elite Premier League teams rely less on sustained progression and more on alternative chance generation mechanisms.

 - **Progression methods:**
   Premier League and La Liga rely more heavily on dribbling and ball carrying, especially among top teams.
 The Bundesliga remains pass-led across all competitive tiers.